-\emph{From the perspective of compression science, generally, the increase of entropy production rate predicts the increase of compression difficulty. }In the process of OT evolution, the difficulty of compression is divided into stages: in the first stage, the difficulty of compression increases with time; in the second stage, the difficulty of compression decreases with time.
+\emph{From the perspective of compression science, generally, the entropy production rate represents the compression difficulty.} In the process of OT evolution, the difficulty of compression is divided into stages: in the first stage, the entropy production rate and compression difficulty increase with time; while in the second stage, the entropy production rate and compression difficulty decrease with time.